 - Great Living: In the Pure Encounter Between Master and Disciple, by Kemmyo Taira Sato.
 A new and very bracing translation of –and commentary on– ‘Tannisho‘.

 - Shinran: An Introduction to His Thought, by Yoshifumi Ueda and Dennis Hirota (Currently out of print).
-A most excellent text on Shinran’s thought – demonstrating how Shinran was not only fully in harmony with Mahayana thought, but actually refined it and offered its quintessence to a posterity very much in need of it.
+A most excellent text on the Shonin‘s thought – demonstrating how Shinran was not only fully in harmony with Mahayana thought, but actually refined it and offered its quintessence to a posterity very much in need of it.

 - The Way of Nembutsu-Faith, by Hisao Inagaki.
 The Shoshinge is a devotional poem which expresses the teaching, practice, way of life and reality of the Mahayana Pure Land tradition as re-envisioned and refined by Shinran Shonin from the teachings of his Indian, Chinese and Japanese predecessors.
-Hisao Inagaki provides a learned and insightful commentary on Shinran’s verse with the original text, as well as a translation and glossary.
+Hisao Inagaki provides a learned and insightful commentary on Shinran’s verse with the original text, as well as a word-for-word translation / transliteration and glossary.

 - Hearing the Buddha’s Call: The Life, Works and Words of Shinran Shonin, by Jitsuen Kakehashi (translated and edited by Toshikazu Arai).
 An excellent and simple (but not simplistic) series of meditations on the dharma as found in the words and life of Shinran Shonin.